Purchase this eBook for $20 with all 25 patterns and live video links.

 The Tiny Mitt can even become a finger puppet.
 Instructions are included.

-The Pure Garter Stitch Mitts are the simplest design of all and a handprint makes each pair unique.
+The Pure Garter Stitch Mitts are the simplest design of all and a handpainted yarn makes each pair unique.

 The Long Pure Garter Stitch Mitts look great with the cuffs folded up.